top-sim/experiments/workflow_scheduling_experiments/basic_experiment/initial_resulsts.md

+# Updates: 2024-09-30

+We've updated the data generation to make it less hard-coded (although it's still a little hard coded).

-# Results were generated with the following parameters.
+# (Previous) Results were generated with the following parameters.

 # Data generated with generate_data.py
 - Maximam imaging workflows (ICAL, DPrepA-DPrepD)